Jaycelab/Notes/README.md

-Collection of my personal notes that I have taken throughout the years asdsadasdas
+Collection of my personal notes that I have taken throughout the years

 ## Table of Contents